-Whereas Herd Effect is changing livestock behaviour so they are no longer conscious of where they put their feet so the soil surface is scuffed similar to surface cultivation.
-Droving is a classic example but any stimulant that localises changes in behaviour can also be effective including erecting shade, spraying areas with saline or molasses, placement of hay, salt blocks, mineral trailers, or other supplements, or scratching posts.
+Whereas Herd Effect is changing livestock behaviour so they are no longer conscious of where they put their feet so soil surfaces are scuffed similar to surface cultivation.
+Droving is a classic example (Photo 5) but any stimulant that localises changes in behaviour can also be effective including erecting shade, spraying areas with saline or molasses, placement of hay, salt blocks, mineral trailers, or other supplements, or scratching posts.

 Again Savory illustrates how management rather than numbers regenerates ecosystem services with Animal Impact.

-Imagine using a donkey to collect water every day, taking same path to a river.
-Over 365 days that path would experience 365 donkey days of impact.
-In same vein, if 365 donkeys walked to same river and back in one day, that too would constitute 365 donkey days of impact.
+Imagine a buffalo wondering down to drink water every day, taking same path to a river.
+Over 365 days that path would experience 365 buffalo days of impact.
+In same vein, if 365 buffalo walked to same river and back in one day that too would constitute 365 buffalo days of impact.
 Which would create most environmental damage?

-The 365 donkeys would create a huge mess the day they went to the river and back.
-Environmentalists would splash this all over social media emphasising its unnaturalness.
-But imagine what that same path would look like 365 days later?
-Would you even know where a drove of donkeys had been?
+The 365 buffalo would create a huge mess the day they went to the river and back.
+Environmentalists would ignore this mess because it occurs to them as natural but when cattle do this its splashed all over social media emphasising its unnaturalness.
+In either case imagine what that same path would look like 364 days later?
+Would you even know where a herd of buffalo had been?

-And yet leading a donkey daily to a river creates a bare trail devoid of vegetation, easily erodible by wind and rain is completely ignored.
+And yet a single buffalo trekking daily to a river creates a bare trail devoid of vegetation (Photo 6), easily erodible by wind and rain is completely ignored.
 After all it’s just a benign trail right?
 And yet this ongoing gentle and seemingly benign activity is more ecologically damaging over time because environment doesn’t get time to recover from constant disturbance.
-Both situations are exposed to same number of donkey days but outcomes are completely different.
+Both situations are exposed to same number of buffalo days but outcomes are completely different.
 It’s not numbers but how livestock are managed which counts, a point that seems lost on policy makers while allowing opportunities to slip from farmers.

 Overseas farmers are grazing 5,000 cattle per hectare, numbers that make any NZ dairy farmer’s eyes water and bring environmentalists to tears.
 Yet soil function improves, rainfall absorption increases because those animals will be on that hectare for 15 minutes and not return for 6 months or longer.
-This practice is done every 10-15 years to regenerate soil health, similar to ungulates grazing the world’s great grasslands.
+This practice is done to regenerate soil health, mimicking what wild grazing animals did naturally before being managed by humans.
+The world’s great grasslands which were rich in fertility and biodiversity as a result of this.
 Instead environmentalists scream about immediate mess rather than longer term unseen benefits.